 Ouarzazate – film studios films Lawrence of Arabia, Gladiator etc

 The Roman Site of Volubilis

 Ifrane Morocco’s “Little Switzerland”

-Merzouga at edge of Sahara (North Africa’s highest dune)
+Merzouga at the edge of Sahara (North Africa’s highest dune)

 Marrakech (Morocco’s greatest Imperial City)